snotskie/ttrpg/md/index.md

 ### About

-*Humanity, Blessed* is a rules-light, semi-crunchy TTRPG system inspired by our favorite games, books, and TV. *Humanity, Blessed* is designed to tell stories about what it means to be human, doing goofy, cool, fantastic little human things; to provide fun, structured challenges; and to use narrative and tactile cues instead of complex sheets and board states.
+*Humanity, Blessed* is a rules-light, semi-crunchy TTRPG system inspired by our favorite stories about what it means to be human, doing goofy, cool, fantastic little human things.
+This system is designed to provide fun, structured challenges and to use narrative and tactile cues instead of complex sheets and board states.

-This book uses color coded pages:
+This book uses color-coded pages:

 <div class="rules">
     Rules